joeytakeda/misc/table.md

 | **Note**   ||
 This ‘superclass’ provides attributes that can be used to provide normalized values
                            of temporal information.
 By default, the attributes from the [att.datable.w3c](#att.datable.w3c) class are provided.
-If the module for names & dates is loaded, this class also provides attributes from the att.datable.iso and att.datable.custom classes.
+If the module for names &amp; dates is loaded, this class also provides attributes from the att.datable.iso and att.datable.custom classes.
 In general, the possible values of attributes restricted to the W3C datatypes form a subset of those values available via the ISO 8601 standard.
 However, the greater expressiveness of the ISO datatypes may not be needed, and there exists much greater